 In trying to keep pace with development and consumption, remote islands face the major problem of waste accumulation.
 It would be hard to say that progress and solution is not on the minds of environmental experts, but the problem is much more complicated than that.

-Remote islands are touristic havens: people from busy cities fly to islands to relax.
-Unfortunately, touristic activities threaten islands’ ecosystems a lot.
-Maldives, for example, one of the most beautiful holiday destinations, has now literally become an oceanic bin.
+The Maldives, for example, one of the most beautiful holiday destinations, has now literally become an oceanic bin.
 The amount of rubbish produced goes way beyond what the island can manage.

-Science students from the University of Mauritius suggested the use of Bokashi compost to alleviate the waste management issue in Mauritius.
+As it is, science students from the University of Mauritius suggested the use of Bokashi compost to alleviate the waste management issue in Mauritius.
 Bokashi is a mix of Effective Microbes that help to digest meat and dairy products in addition to greens.
 It is, thus, a better alternative to normal composting and it also yields results within a shorter period of time.

-Ultimately landfills are the most secure way to get rid of non-organic waste.
+In general, landfills are the most secure way to get rid of non-organic waste.
 Where the land permits it, like on rocky volcanic islands, secured and monitored landfills can be set up.

 The 3Rs.
 Whatever can be reused, reduced or recycled must be done.
 Islanders must learn the importance of this approach to reduce the amount of waste.

-Knowledge is the weapon that can prevent many disasters.
+In general, knowledge is the weapon that can prevent many disasters.
 Once people get the right information, they can make the right choices.

 On a final note, it is, by no means, an easy task for an island to manage its trash in the ages that we are now living.
 You try to cut down on paper by not printing emails, you end up buying more stuff online, wrapped in more plastic.
-The only way to handle the waste issue on islands is to concentrate on sustainability and a No-Plan-B planet to go to.
+Hence, the only way to handle the waste issue on islands is to concentrate on sustainability and a No-Plan-B planet to go to.